ibm-cloud-docs/discovery-data/query-parameters.md

 If `similar.enabled` is `true`, you must specify the `similar.document_ids` field to include a comma-separated list of the documents of interest.

-[IBM Cloud Pak for Data]{: tag-cp4d} This parameter is available from installed deployments starting in November 2022 with the 4.6.0 release.
+In installed deployments, support for this parameter was added with the 4.6.0 release.
+{: note}

 ## `table retrieval`
 {: #table_retrieval}